The Yankee: Content

 The Yankee functioned to educate Americans about England, spread Jeremy Bentham-inspired utilitarian philosophy, publish literary contributions, and critique American literature, American art, theater, politics, and social issues.
 The magazine also aided in establishing the US gymnastics movement, provided a forum for new writers, and promoted Neal's own accomplishments.
 Because Neal included a high proportion of his own work, self-promotion, and details of feuds with other public figures, "no magazine ever bore more fully the stamp of a personality", according to scholar Irving T. Richards.
-Other authors published in the magazine included John Greenleaf Whittier, Edgar Allan Poe, Albert Pike (later associate justice of the Arkansas Supreme Court), Grenville Mellen, Isaac Ray, and early published works by John Appleton (later chief justice of Maine).
+Around fifty authors contributed to the magazine, including John Greenleaf Whittier, Edgar Allan Poe, Albert Pike (later associate justice of the Arkansas Supreme Court), Grenville Mellen, Isaac Ray, and early published works by John Appleton (later chief justice of Maine).